Best disposable cameras of 2022

 It will cost you extra but it’s not afraid of water.

 Disposable cameras have long been a staple of family gatherings, vacations, and parties.
-These easy-to-use devices have stuck around despite the rise of digital.
+These easy-to-use devices have around despite the rise of digital.
 Because of their simplicity, single-use cameras are great for groups with varying degrees of photography knowledge (from zero to experienced).
 They’re easily passed around, letting everyone participate in documenting the moment, which makes them great for events like weddings.
-And photographers who may want a break from the, at times, overly technical, high-tech world of photography these days may enjoy picking a single-use camera from time to time.
+And photographers who may want a break from the, at times, overly technical, high-tech world of photography these days may enjoy picking up a single-use camera from time to time.
 It’s a refreshing way to go back to the basics and have some fun with the medium.
-We rounded up the best disposable cameras for any type of film photography adventure.
+We rounded up the best disposable cameras for any type of film photography .

 Here are our picks for the best disposable cameras in 2022: